Bloc/swiftris-checkpoints/02-adding-assets.md

 ## Adding Assets

 Don't get me wrong, *Spin-The-Bottle: Space Edition* was a great game.
 However, you didn't start this Bloc Book to make that.
 At least I hope not, if so, please stop now because your quest is over.
-For those of you still interested in building *Swiftris*, we must unceremoniously delete every unnecessary file provided to us by Xcode.
+For those of you still interested in building Swiftris, we must unceremoniously delete every unnecessary file provided to us by Xcode.

 Open Project Navigator by either clicking the designated icon or pressing <key>⌘ + 1</key>: